-NTDs were one of the few health and development issues that didn’t have a dedicated advocacy milestone—until just last year.
+NTDs were one of the few health and development issues that didn’t have a dedicated advocacy milestone— until the first inaugural NTD Day in 2020.

 - 30 January is the anniversary of the landmark 2012 London Declaration on NTDs, which unified partners across sectors, countries and disease communities to push for greater investment and action on NTDs.
 World NTD Day not only honored this incredible show of support, but will inspire and rally partners each and every year to eliminate NTDs.

 Who is Supporting World NTD Day?

 Hundreds of partners from around the globe and across sectors are committing to celebrate the second annual World NTD Day—you can see the full list of partners here.

 Funding for World NTD Day is generously provided by the Crown Prince Court of Abu Dhabi.